CAREGIVER RESOURCES

 App:

-CareTrainr – The CareTrainr app records information for paid caregivers, or others coming in to care for a loved one.
-Note, there is a monthly charge to utilize the app.
+CareTrainr – For a monthly charge, the CareTrainr app records information for paid caregivers, or others coming in to care for a loved one.

 Articles on Brain Health from the American Academy of Neurology: